svlad-90/DMA_Plantuml/README.md

 order to store the whole metadata of the package there.
 No!
 Idea is to declare metadata of the specific entities in their own cpp files.
 Even if multiple classes are related to the same package.
-- From the other side you can't split the definition of metadata for the classes and interfaces.
+- From the other side, you can't split the definition of metadata for the classes and interfaces.
 There should be only one definition of entity with its unique name within a package.
 In case of multiple definitions of an element the "last win" strategy will be applied.
 So you can get partial data ☺
-- Class has: methods, inheritance, dependencies
+- both class and interface do have: methods, inheritance and dependencies
-- Interface has: methods, dependencies.
-No inheritance.
 - All parameters of the macro definitions should be placed without the quotes.
 Stringification will be done inside the macro definitions
-- Concept does NOT contain a type check mechanism.
-From one side that allows you to register some garbage.
-But from the other - it allows to create design for non-existing classes, which is useful.
+- Concept does contain a primitive type check mechanism.
+Refer to X_CHECKED macro definitions.
+It's usage is optional, so, if needed, you can add to your design even non-yet-existing classes.
 - It is better to specify class names with namespaces in order to avoid collisions between the entities.
-E.g. dependencies and inheritance are searched by their names without considering name of the package.
+E.g. dependencies and inheritance lookup is using names without considering name of the packages.
 Thus, if you will have the package_1::class_1 and package_2::class_1, then dependency to class_1 might lead to ambiguation, when random data will be chosen.
 - All internal search functionality is CASE SENSITIVE.
 Thus, metadata declarations should also consider this.
-Only Creator::findPackagesByName does a case-insensitive search.
+Only Creator::findPackagesByName method does a case-insensitive search of packages.
 - Be aware, that you will need a graphwiz installed in order to get plantuml class diagrams.
-It is better to install version 2.38 of it.
+It is better to install version 2.38 of it, as plantuml documentation states, that currently it is the most compatible release.
 - There is NO support of the nested packages, interfaces or classes.
 Only package->class and package->interface folding.
 - keywords virtual, override and "=0" should NOT be added together with the method's definition.
 They will be added implicitly.
-- Dependencies of class or interface to itself will be ignored.
+- Concept supports usage of template classes.
+But be aware, that X_CHECKED macro definitions will not fully work with it.
+TClass<int> might work, while TClass<T> ( where T is abstract template parameter ) definitely won't.
+- Concept supports declaration of singletone and abstract classes

 ### Step 3 ( mandatory ).
 Somewhere in your code ( in non-global section ) call: